StevoJD/Python-Robocode/README.md

  - Could not implement as python inf is a float and the self move requires an int
  3. Game awarness. e.g 1v1

+### Bugs
+- When bot miss shots it should scan again and aim at target.
+As the radar will be on target but the bullets miss.
+However bulletmiss event launches too slow or not at all and the bot kills it self by wasting energy